-Pros and Cons of a SIMPLE IRA
+Pros and cons of a SIMPLE IRA

-- Lower contribution limits compared to a 401(k): Both the employee elective salary deferral and the maximum employer matching contribution percentage are lower than in a 401(k) plan.|
+|Lower costs to establish and operate compared to a 401(k) plan.||Both the employee elective salary deferral and the maximum employer matching contribution percentage are lower than in a 401(k) plan.|

-SIMPLE IRA Rules and Contribution Limits
+SIMPLE IRA rules and contribution limits

 As mentioned, there are two types of SIMPLE IRA contributions: elective employee contributions and nonelective employer contributions.

-Employee contributions are limited (in 2020) to 100% of salary or $13,500, whichever is less.
-Contributions are deducted directly from an employee’s payroll and aren’t subject to income tax.
-They are, however, still subject to FICA and unemployment tax.
+In 2022, employee contributions are limited to 100% of salary or $14,000, whichever is less.
+The limit rises in 2023 to $15,500.
+Employees who are 50 or older can make an additional $3,000 catch-up contribution in 2022, or $3,500 in 2023.
+Contributions are made through payroll deductions and aren’t subject to income tax.
+They are, however, still subject to FICA and unemployment taxes.

+Employee SIMPLE IRA contributions do not preclude contributions to other employer-sponsored retirement plans an employee may have.
 Contributing to a SIMPLE IRA doesn’t prevent employees from opening their own IRAs and contributing.
-For those who rely on a backdoor Roth IRA, however, the SIMPLE IRA account may cause problems, as the funds are subject to the IRA aggregation rule.
+For those who rely on a backdoor Roth IRA, however, the SIMPLE IRA account may cause problems.

-How to Establish a SIMPLE IRA
+How to establish a SIMPLE IRA